smarticoai/public-api/docs/ui/raffles/UIGuide_getRaffles.md

 `custom_section_id` lets the consumer place the raffle into an operator-defined custom section. `custom_data` is operator-defined JSON / string for custom UI extensions.

+**Rules / Terms & Conditions**: `hint_text` is the operator-authored
+rules text for the raffle.
+The default Smartico UI surfaces it behind a "Rules" button next to the draw-history entry point.
+It may be empty — in that case hide the button entirely.
+Never substitute generic boilerplate for it: the text is a legal artefact the operator is responsible for, and inventing your own makes the widget state terms the operator never agreed to.

+**Per-prize privacy**: `hide_chance_to_win` is set per prize.
+When it is `true`, do not render that prize's `chances_to_win_perc` anywhere — neither on the card nor in the expanded draw.

 ## Draw card (per-raffle children)